Introduction

 Fayol, H., 2016.
 General and industrial management.
 Ravenio Books.

 Ferrari, C.B., Andrade, M.A.B., Adamowski, J.C. and Guirro, R.R.J., 2010.
-Evaluation of therapeutic ultrasound equipments performance.
+Evaluation of therapeutic ultrasound equipment performance.
 Ultrasonics, 50(7), pp.704-709.

 Gargis, A.S., Kalman, L., Berry, M.W., Bick, D.P., Dimmock, D.P., Hambuch, T., Lu, F., Lyon, E., Voelkerding, K.V., Zehnbauer, B.A. and Agarwala, R., 2012.
 Assuring the quality of next-generation sequencing in clinical laboratory practice.
-Nature biotechnology, 30(11), p.1033.
+Nature Biotechnology, 30(11), p.1033.

 Harmening, D.M., 2018.
 Modern blood banking & transfusion practices.
 FA Davis.